Salford School of Arts, Media and Creative Technology

 In a nutshell

-Develop skills necessary to work in the areas of costume and wardrobe supervision, music video design and styling, and museums and heritage events
+- Develop the skills you need to work in costume and wardrobe supervision, music video design and styling, and museums and heritage events.

 This is for you if...

-You have studied art and design and have built up a portfolio of work that you can share with us.
+You have studied art and design and have a portfolio of work that you can share with us.

 All about the course